 Prittlewell was first designated a Conservation Area in 1995 and later extended, because it has special architectural and historic interest and character.
 Despite its decline over many years, Prittlewell's special interest remains important and priority is being given to reversing this decline, restoring its historic buildings and upgrading its environment.
-To find out which properties are within Prittlewell Conservation Area click here.
+To find out which properties are within Prittlewell Conservation Area please visit our directory.

 Until the late 19th century, Prittlewell and Leigh, three miles to the west, were the only principal settlements in what is now the Borough of Southend.
 "South End", first recorded in 1481, originated in a group of farms at the southern end of the lands belonging to Prittlewell Priory.
 From the mid 18th century this settlement slowly developed in response to an increasing barge trade with London, oyster cultivation on the foreshore and especially the new fashion for sea bathing.
 For much of the 19th century South End remained a small resort.
 But from about 1870, the pace of development quickened and by the end of the century Southend's rapid expansion had absorbed the village of Prittlewell in a large urban area.